tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: make end routine a sub-class of gs
 - TBD: determine if any other gs clean-up is needed
 - TBD: incorporate 'restart' into game ending options
+- TBD: add score, moves, and title to 'restart' ending (but this will impact web_main trigger...)
 - TBD: trigger restart based on end_of_game attribute rather than user_output